RatherRude/Elite-Dangerous-AI-Integration/docs/50_EDCoPilot.md

 ### 1. COVAS:NEXT Dominant Mode
 This mode lets you talk to COVAS:NEXT as usual, while COVAS:NEXT use EDCoPilot as a source of additional information.

-In order to mute EDCoPilot game commentary, you need to // TODO //
+In order to mute EDCoPilot game commentary, you need to open EDCoPilot Settings -> Ship AI Personality -> Disable "EDCoPilot Dominant"

 This will allow COVAS:NEXT to use information from EDCoPilot in its own responses*.